 Other helpful resources include:

 - "After An Attempt" A practical guide developed for individuals who have attempted suicide, their family/friends, and for mental health professionals.
-To access downloadable guides including the "After an Attempt" Guide Booklets, go to the bottom of the page we've linked to.

 - American Foundation for Suicide Prevention has chapters around the country and offers a variety of information and support resources for those who have lost a loved one to suicide.

 - ARCH National Respite Network

 - Armed Services YMCA